Venturing: Venturing Officers' Association

 Supporting Venturing Crews, Venturing is supported by Council, Territory, and National Venturing Officers' Associations (VOAs).
 The purpose of the VOA is to better the Venturing program for Venturing youth and adults across the country.
 They strive to host Venturing program, teach Venturing trainings, provide crews with important resources, and grow Venturing membership.

 The National Venturing Officers’ Association (National VOA or NVOA), previously known as the National Venturing Cabinet, is composed of the National Venturing President and five National Venturing Vice Presidents, each responsible for Administration, Program, Communication, and Territory Support for the Eastern and Western Council Service Territories.
 These youth leaders work closely with a team of adult advisors, including the National Venturing Advisor, Associate Advisors, and the National Professional Director, to support and represent Venturers nationwide.

 The National Venturing Cabinet includes all members of the National VOA as well as the 14 Territory VOA Presidents from across the country.
 This expanded body serves as the national advisory group for Venturing and reports to the National Venturing Committee.

 In 2024, NSTs were renamed to Council Service Territories (CSTs) and several CST boundaries were updated.
+The Venturing model refers to them as "Council Support Territories" to emphasize the supporting role of Territory Venturing Officers' Associations.
 Additionally, two territories were merged into adjacent ones, resulting in a total of 14 Council Service Territories.